equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 <!-- markdownlint-disable MD033 -->

-# Threat modeling the SDLC</br>∞
+# Threat Modeling the SDLC</br>∞

 SDLC = Software/System Development Life Cycle<!-- .element: style="font-size:0.8em"-->

 ---

-# Threat modeling effort
+## Current Threat Modeling effort

-- Most security effort is going into security for the systems that</br> we have deployed, the applications in production
+- Most security effort is going into security for the systems that</br> we have deployed, the applications we develop
-- What about the various components/parts of our SDLC?
+- We spend a lot less time on threat modeling </br>how we work - our SDLC
 - Supply chain attacks are in the wind
 - The SDLC contains many attack vectors